Jon400/ML-Final-Project/README.md

 ### Overview on Our project-
 based on the classification of a photo page in social networks by categories : beauty, fashion, fitness, food, family.

+### The database we worked with:
+Consists of a large amount of screenshots from as many Instagram pages as possible which will expand the database and the amount of classification tests we can perform.
+This way we will actually increase the chance of a good classification and the maximum result

 ### How did we do it?
 In order to classify we used several classification algorithms such as: